MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Supported animations
 ~~~~~~~~~~~~~~~~~~~~

+This section will present the different available animations with an example.

-For the following animation examples, this simple java code will be used.
-The image is drawn in a loop.
+For each example, this simple java code will be used.

 .. code-block:: java